Glyff/glyff-node/README.md

 with its own set of [build
 requirements](https://github.com/jpmorganchase/zsl-q#building).

-Building glyff requires both a Go (version 1.8 or later) and a C/++ compiler.
+Building glyff requires both a Go (version 1.10) and a C/++ compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run